ReactTraining/react-workshop/docs/cli.md

 # You can also add a course to skip that part of the menu
 # Or even a lesson of that course (words like `state` search by regex):
-npm start fundamentals
+npm start core
-npm start fundamentals 3
+npm start core 3
-npm start fundamentals state
+npm start core state

 # For loading the full app or a lecture
 npm start lecture

 # You can also add a course to skip that part of the menu
 # Or even a lesson of that course (words like `state` search by regex):
-npm start lecture fundamentals npm start lecture fundamentals 3 npm start lecture fundamentals state
+npm start lecture core
+npm start lecture core 3
+npm start lecture core state

 # A shortcut for going strait to a specific app
 npm start app